AI-Fairness-com/FDK-Toolkit/docs/installation.md

 Pandas
 scikit-learn
 SciPy
-📁 Cloning the Repository
+📁 Cloning the repository
 Open a terminal and run:
 git clone https://github.com/AI-Fairness-com/FDK-Toolkit.git
 cd FDK-Toolkit
-This places you inside the project directory.
+You should now be inside the project directory.
-📦 Installing Dependencies
+📦 Installing dependencies
-Install required Python dependencies with: pip install -r requirements.txt
+Install all required Python packages using: pip install -r requirements.txt
-If you have multiple Python versions installed, use: python3 -m pip install -r requirements.txt
+If multiple Python versions exist on your system, run: python3 -m pip install -r requirements.txt
-▶️ Running the Toolkit
+▶️ Running the toolkit
 To start the FDK™ application locally: python app.py
+Or, if necessary:
-Or if Python 3 is required explicitly: python3 app.py
+python3 app.py
-This launches the Flask service containing all seven domain-specific UIs.
+The Flask server will start and expose all seven domain-specific UIs.
-🌐 Accessing Domain Audit Interfaces
+🌐 Accessing domain upload interfaces
-Once the server is running, access the following endpoints in any browser:
+Once the server is running, open a browser and use:
 Domain	URL
 Business	/business-upload
 Education	/education-upload